Ashamed of your past? God doesn't want you to keep punishing yourself

 After you've told God what you're ashamed of and received his forgiveness, then you must forgive yourself.
 Often that's harder than it sounds, but it is possible if you keep in mind that the Being who controls the universe has already forgiven you.

 You'll be tempted to keep bringing the event up.
 You'll be tempted to doubt God's forgiveness.
-And most of all, you'll be tempted to keep humiliating yourself over that past event.
-But if God forgives you, you're free.
+And most of all, you'll be tempted to keep humiliating yourself over that past event, as a misguided way to punish yourself.

+When God forgives you, you're free.
 He requires nothing more of you, other than that you forgive yourself.
 God, your wise and loving Father, holds nothing more against you.

 Satan, on the other hand, wants to trap you in your past.
 He knows that if you live there, you won't be able to live in the present.
 You'll keep beating yourself up, imposing an unnecessary sentence for a crime God has completely pardoned.

-Jesus took the punishment for your sins--past, present and future.
 That was a one-time event.
 Done.
 Over.

 Once God has forgiven you for something you were ashamed of, it's time to move on to the renewed life he has in store for you.